Nuvolex GDPR Information

 “Data Protection Legislation” means (i) the GDPR, unless and until the GDPR is no longer directly applicable, and then (ii) any successor legislation to the GDPR or the DPA.

-“DPA” means the UK Data Protection Act 1998, as amended or updated from time to time.
+“DPA” means the UK Data Protection Act of 2018, as amended or updated from time to time.

 “GDPR” means the General Data Protection Regulation ((EU) 2016/679) and any national implementing laws, regulations and secondary legislation, as amended or updated from time to time.